ALsJourney/money.wtftoday.dev/README.md

 # Simple Finance - Self-Hosted Finance Dashboard

 A comprehensive finance dashboard for small business owners to track income and expenses.
-This application helps you manage your financial records, upload invoices, and generate the mighty report for the "Gewinn-Ausgaben Rechnung".
+This application helps you manage your financial records, upload invoices, and generate the mighty report for the "Einnahmen-Ausgaben Rechnung".

 ## Features